 Those with more severe cases of ear dandruff may need to seek help from a medical professional.
 A board-certified dermatologist will be able to devise the right treatment plan based on your specific symptoms and needs, whether that means a prescription cream, ointment, or some other course of action.

 For example, some dermatologists may prescribe powerful antifungal lotions (such as Ciclopirox), or a corticosteroid or sulfacetamide sodium.
 They may also prescribe topical anti-inflammatory medications such as pimecrolimus or tacrolimus, which help keep the immune system in check thus preventing flare-ups.

 The reality is that ear dandruff tends to be a recurrent issue, meaning it can flare back up at any point.
 If none of the aforementioned tactics appear to be helping with your ear dandruff, search for a qualified cosmetic doctor in your area who can help you address and alleviate this pesky condition once and for all.

-» To find out more about professional and at-home dandruff treatments, use Zwivel’s online consultation tool to contact a cosmetic doctor in your area.
+» To find out more about professional and at-home dandruff treatments, meet our Medical Review Team.